Dressing up a fall lantern with dried hydrangeas & flameless candles.

 I wanted more height for my candles.
 Larger battery-operated candles can be so expensive.
 All I do is use turned-over mason jars to bump up the candle height.

 I had done some other hydrangea projects and had some leftover pieces.
 That's what I used to stick into the sides to cover up the mason jars.

 If you want to see my monster hydrangeas, when I purchased my house, take a look at my post where all my hydrangeas were ripped out (but some were put back!).
 My yard was really scary when I bought it!

 I love using natural elements in my home decor.
-This wooden lantern with the hydrangeas and timed candles make me love walking into my sunroom when it is dark.
+This wooden lantern with hydrangeas and timed candles make me love walking into my sunroom when it is dark.
 Because it isn't dark with the soft candle glow.
-If you are just starting out using timed candles in your decor, I've found places like Costco and Amazon are a great place to get a bunch at more reasonable prices.
+If you are just starting out using timed candles in your decor, I've found places like Costco and Amazon are great places to get a bunch at more reasonable prices.
 I'm eyeing these candles and am trying to convince myself I don't need them.

 I put this lantern on an end table by a window with some more natural, fall-ish pieces and loved it!